berkerol/sprinter-turtle/index.md

     - After reaching the top, it flips vertically then it tries to reach the safe zone.
     - After reaching the safe zone, it again flips vertically.
     - Reaching the safe zone again completes one level.
-    - After completion of one level: turtle and vehicle speeds are increased by their respective speed increments, other things do not change.
+    - After completion of one level: train, turtle and vehicle speeds are increased by their respective speed increments, other things do not change.

   - Vehicle